BLOG

 7 Tips to Improve Your Business’s Profitability

 Now that you understand your place within your industry, your team and advisor can look at your next steps.
-These tips will Leverage the resources you already have at hand, such as your website, your branding, or the knowledge within your team.
+These tips will Use the resources you already have at hand, such as your website, your branding, or the knowledge within your team.
 Take some time to think about how each of these strategies would look when applied to your business.
 With some preliminary reading, you can come to your conversations prepared with new ideas and strategies to discuss.

 1. Get specific with your audience